supermonk/learn-aws/data/tf-sample/README.md

     vagrant ssh

 # Manual Steps before automation

-    Create one bucket
+  Create a bucket in the region designated to store the tfstate file.

-    Create one dynamodb table
+  Create a dynamodb table in the region designated to store the tfstate file.

 # AWS key configuration :
     aws configure --profile <profile_name>
 Follow instructions to provide Access Key Id and Secret Access Key